 Parents may find themselves in the position of dealing with the agency goofs.
 Because the parent often suffers the consequence of an agency mistake it is easy to come into the conversation with criticism.
 Understand and acknowledge the difficulty that the staff experienced in this situation.
 Show the staff that we empathize with their situation.
 If they already know they made a mistake and if we feel we might be venting our anger– I think: keep my mouth shut.

-Once an issue has been discussed and settled, don’t keep bring it up into the foreground.
+Once an issue has been discussed and settled, don’t keep bringing it up into the foreground.

-Know what I want to do or get out of a meeting with the agency.
+Know what you want to do or get out of a meeting with the agency.
 What can they do to help?
 What are different options that they could use?
-Think ahead of the meeting how I will get this accomplished.
+Think ahead of the meeting how you will get this accomplished.

 Strong disagreements between agency staff and parents can occur.
-If it does happen, acknowledge the conflict, think about the situation without the conflict, and agree with the agency staff on what I will do next time such a conflict occurs.
+If it does happen, acknowledge the conflict, think about the situation without the conflict, and agree with the agency staff on what to do next time such a conflict occurs.